guzart/enfig/README.md

 As you can see from the example `Enfig` will **ignore the environment key name**.
 The first segment of the key is the filename (i.e. `DATABASE` because of `database.yml`)

+If you ommit the environment, then Enfig will load all the keys in the file.